Edmund Hakewill-Smith

-Major General Sir Edmund Hakewill-Smith, KCVO, CB, CBE, MC (17 March 1896 – 15 April 1986) was a senior British Army officer who served in both the First and Second World Wars.
+Major-General Sir Edmund Hakewill-Smith, KCVO, CB, CBE, MC (17 March 1896 – 15 April 1986) was a senior British Army officer who served in both the First and Second World Wars.

-Early life and First World War
+Military career

 Hakewill-Smith was born in Kimberley, Cape Colony, on 17 March 1896.
 He was educated at the Diocesan College ("Bishops") in Rondebosch, Cape Town, and, during the First World War, he went to England to attend the Royal Military College, Sandhurst, where he was commissioned as a second lieutenant into the Royal Scots Fusiliers, a line infantry regiment of the British Army, on 16 June 1915.
 He served with the 2nd (Regular) Battalion of his regiment on the Western Front, where he was wounded twice and, during the final Hundred Days Offensive in the latter half of 1918, was awarded the Military Cross.
 The citation for the award read:

-Between the wars

 After the war Hakewill-Smith remained in the army and served with the British Military Mission to South Russia in 1920.
 In 1921 he was aide-de-camp to Lawrence Dundas, 2nd Marquess of Zetland (Governor of Bengal, India).
 He later served as an adjutant to the 2nd Battalion, Royal Scots Fusiliers between 1927 and 1930, and was a student at the Staff College, Quetta from 1932 to 1933.
 He later served on the staff of the War Office from 1934 to 1936.

-Second World War

 During the Second World War, Hakewill-Smith served as Commanding Officer (CO) of the 5th Battalion, Devonshire Regiment, for several months from May 1940 and, from September that year, as the CO of the 4th/5th Battalion, Royal Scots Fusiliers, as an acting lieutenant colonel.
 He was promoted to temporary brigadier on 30 March 1941, and commanded the 157th Infantry Brigade until late March 1942, when he was promoted to the acting rank of major-general.
 He then became Director of Organization at the War Office, before assuming command of the 155th Infantry Brigade in mid-February 1943.
 On 26 December, after his major-general's rank was made temporary, he assumed command of the mountain warfare-trained 52nd (Lowland) Infantry Division from Major General Neil Ritchie as its General Officer Commanding (GOC).
 He commanded the 52nd Division during the last few months of the campaign in North-West Europe from October 1944 until May 1945.

 Hakewill-Smith was appointed a Commander of the Order of the British Empire in 1944 and a Companion of the Order of the Bath in 1945.
 He served as the Honorary Colonel of the Royal Scots Fusiliers from 1946 to 1957.